zalun/zalun.github.io/articles/auroralamp.md

 ## Aurora lamp based on Arduino

+![result](../img/aurora_lamp/1-projection.png)

 I had this idea in mind for a while, but it took me some time to acually do it.
-My child likes when there is some light in the room.
-I was thinking about building something which not only will provide light, but will be pretty and fun to watch.
+My child likes when there the room is lit a little during the night.
+I was thinking about building something which not only will provide light, but will be pretty and constantly changing which would made it fun to watch.
 The other requirement was to make it automatically switch on when the lights go off.
-In theory this supposed to take some pressure of that time, cruel for most children.
-This part was only my wishful thinking.
-Here is a picture of the projection the lamp makes on the wall.
-It is not as bright, I needed to use long exposure time.
+In theory this supposed to take some pressure of that moment.
+Unfortunately his part was only my wishful thinking.

-![result](../img/aurora_lamp/1-projection.png)
+Lamp independently changes intensity of red, green and blue colors of both LEDs, using the sine function to ease the light changes near the limiting values.

 ---